 Hire a Ghostwriter

-Another option is to hire someone else to completely write your book.
-Then all you’ll need to do is make comments about her writing.
-Of course, this is the most expensive option for you, but it’s also the least time consuming one.
-Although you’ll need to review her work and be available for interviews, it will only require an hour or two a week of your time.
+If you need help writing a book, another option is to hire someone to write for you.
+When you hire a ghostwriter, all you’ll need to do is provide the basic, raw information and then give feedback about their writing.
+Of course, this is the most expensive option available (somewhere between fifty cents to two dollars per word), but it’s also the least time-consuming one.
+Although you’ll need to review their work and be available for interviews, it will only require an hour or two per week of your time.

 If you have limited time and a low budget, you might consider hiring a ghostwriter to write a novella.
-A novella is a shorter book, usually about 100 pages long, and will only run $15,000 – 25,000.
+A novella is a shorter book, usually about 100 pages long.

 Once you have your finished book, plan to spend a little extra money on an editor to polish it up and do your proofreading.
 Personally, I include editing in my pricing (and always hire an outside professional to read my book with an expert eye), but not all ghostwriters do.
 Strictly speaking, it isn’t usually included in the deal.